MouseBiteLabs/Power-Cleaner-Tests/README.md

 # Results

+As mentioned earlier, I will not be posting my personal analysis of the data to keep this as impartial as possible.
+I can confirm that the recordings here match what I hear with headphones *and* on the speaker, so my recording set up is a valid way of capturing the audio.

 ## AGB-CPU-02

 - **CPU Revision:** CPU AGB
+- **SRAM:** NEC D442012AGY-BC85X-MJH
+- **Crystal:** Kinseki
 - **PMIC:** MM1514X
 - **Amp:** IR3R60N
 - LCD bias chip included (40-pin)